pete-machine/torchbricks/README.md

 **Graph during inference and export:**

-During `Stage.INFERENCE` and `Stage.EXPORT`, the loss modules is dead and `targets` is not required.
+During `Stage.INFERENCE` and `Stage.EXPORT`, the loss modules is dead and note only `raw` is required as input:

 ```mermaid
 flowchart LR
     %% Brick definitions